-Dr. Jeffrey Hays has helped many patients conceal minor imperfections on their dental structures using teeth bonding and cosmetic dentistry.
+Dr. Oquejiofor has helped many patients conceal minor imperfections on their dental structures using teeth bonding and cosmetic dentistry.
 Teeth bonding is a great option for addressing minor concerns on your smile that may be affecting your smile’s overall uniformity.
 Even if the blemish is not harming your overall dental health, we understand that you value your smile and want it to look its best at all times.
 This is why we are happy to offer tooth bonding services to interested patients.

 Tooth bonding can be used to achieve a variety of cosmetic goals, including: